casseds2/CollegeCarpool/docs/blog/blog.md

 but in the process of looking for something to decode the polyline, I found a google library called PolyUtils which I may be able to use to add custom markers and layouts.
 This also decodes my polyline now.

+## My Ninth Blog
+Refactored more code.
+Now have object to display any users broadcasting location and a GPS checker object to make sure location services are on.
+I have gotten rid of the
+Google Client Interface as it is a bit pointless at this stage.
+Instead everything goes on it the GoogleClientBuilder object.
+I hope to have methods in this class that will allow me to make different tyes of client, depending on the service it caters for, E.g. Location services / Places service.
+I have also managed to get rid of the runtime permissions bug that has annoyed me for a long time.
+It was due to where I was synchronizing the map.
+I believe it is working correctly now.
+I have started to move variables to a Variables class but that is not urgent and I am only doing it as I come across the variables instead of going over the whole project in one go.
+Next up, add a places search bar in PlanJourneyActivity.